andypiper/my-glitch-in-bio/NOTES.md

 - twemoji plugin (scratchpad below, but as this is, it messes with alignment)
   - nice to have because it means you have the same emoji on all platforms
   - could also just put them in as images in the list items _shrug_
-  - also twemoji are CC BY-4.0 -> attribution req'd if used
+  - also twemoji are CC-BY-4.0 -> attribution req'd if used
 - podcast / audio player plugin to unfold from the Podcast button? listed in page?
   - could point to latest episode, using the podcast RSS
 - ~~make the `avatarImageAlt` a mouseover effect?~~